 Practice Manager : Babita is our new practice manager and joined our team on 4th January 2022.

 Our administration team carry out a number of tasks to ensure the day to day running of the practice.
 For example they are responsible for registering new patients, writing to patients inviting them for chronic disease reviews, sorting and scanning post, financial auditing and much more.

 Yvonne is our Medico-Legal administrator dealing with all incoming requests for information from patient records.
 These include reports and copies of notes both from patients, insurance companies and solicitors.
 Yvonne also helps out with scanning.

-Lorraine (Supervisor), Tina (Deputy Supervisor), Claire, Debbie, Collette, Lisa, Rebecca, Amie, Davina, Sarah and Doris
+Lorraine (Supervisor), Tina (Supervisor), Claire, Collette, Lisa, Rebecca, Davina, Sarah, Jo, Jackie and Alison